Updated: Mar 16, 2021

-Sometimes the added credential of a minor, or the particular major/minor combination, is the key to success on the job market.
+Sometimes the added credential of a minor, or the particular major/minor combination, is the key to success in the job market.
 For example, a student with a major/minor degree in Computer Science and Psychology might be particularly attractive to application development companies interested in designing products that are intuitive to use.

 If your child doesn't want to change their major or add a minor, encourage them to get job experience while in school.
-Internships, co-op placements in companies or work-study opportunities on campus can all be good options.
+Internships, co-ops or work-study opportunities on campus can all be good options.
 Practical work experience helps ensure they will be among the most qualified job candidates graduating with their degree.
-Many employers won't care what students majored in if they come to a new position with relevant job experience and great references.

 Before they make a decision, encourage your child to meet with a guidance counselor or an adviser who can help them get more clarity about the major they want to pursue.
 Have them talk to people who are currently working in the field and to students who are currently majoring in the subject.
 This will give them some perspective to determine if a particular major is right for them.